 - Floor drains and mop sinks — in response to feedback from industry representatives, this requirement is being removed from the bylaw, as floor drains and mop sinks generally pose a lower risk to sewer blockages.
 Removing this requirement helps reduce the burden of extensive retrofits on food sector businesses since sub-floor construction may require additional structural and seismic considerations

 removed the following fixtures from the “must not be connected to a grease interceptor” section of the bylaw:

 - Hand sinks — many food sector businesses have hand sinks connected to grease interceptors, which is not necessary but generally harmless.
 Removing this requirement helps reduce the burden of extensive retrofits on food sector businesses

-We propose to update the bylaw’s language about grease interceptor testing and rating requirements.
-This change would give business owners more clarity and flexibility to select the right grease interceptor for their needs.
+We updated the bylaw’s language about grease interceptor testing and rating requirements.
+This change gives business owners more clarity and flexibility to select the right grease interceptor for their needs.

-Fees have not been updated since the adoption of the bylaw in 2012.
-We propose to increase fees to reflect the current costs to conduct these activities.
+This is the first fee increase since the adoption of the bylaw in 2012.
+The following fees have increased to reflect the current costs to conduct these activities.